-The Henry County School District will hold a district meeting to secure parent input into the development of the system policy/plan.
-The meeting will include parents from Abbeville and Headland along with administrators and teachers.
+The Henry County School District will hold system level meetings to secure parent input into the development of the system policy/plan.
+The meetings will be held at different times during the day/evening at the four Title I Schools: Abbeville Elementary School, Abbeville High School, Headland Elementary, and Headland Middle School to encourage participation.

-The Henry County School District will ensure that annual meetings are held at all Title I schools at the beginning of each school year to discuss the following topics:
+The Henry County School District will ensure that annual meetings are held at all Title I Schools at the beginning of each school year to discuss the following topics:

-- Title I participation, services available, and parents' rights

-- An explanation of the school's curriculum and the state's content standards

-- The State Student Assessment Program

-- The School-wide Continuous Improvement Plan

-- The School Parental Engagement Plan

-- The Parent Resource Center
+- Title I participation, services available, and parents' rights - An explanation of the school's curriculum and the state's content standards - The State Student Assessment Program - The School-wide Continuous Improvement Plan - The School Parental Engagement Plan - The Parent Resource Center

 - The Parent Survey

 - Parent Education Activities

 - Other timely subjects